 The mission of LNP Media Group, Inc. is to be the source of news and information for every resident of Lancaster County and to provide the means for every business and individual to communicate directly with the residents of Lancaster County.

-LancasterOnline is a product of LNP Media Group, Inc. This group is also the publisher of the daily newspaper LNP, and weekly newspapers; Lancaster Farming, Lititz Record and Ephrata Review.
-The Intelligencer Printing Company and Susquehanna Printing are also a part of this media group.
+LancasterOnline is a product of LNP Media Group, Inc. This group is also the publisher of the daily newspaper LNP, and weekly newspapers; Lancaster Farming, Lititz Record, Ephrata Review, The Caucus and The Elizabethtown Advocate.
 The media company is owned by Steinman Communications and is the leading source of news and information in Lancaster County, Pennsylvania.

 Find about more about us.